flybywiresim/fragmenter/README.md

 - `baseDir: string`

-    input directory for files before packing / directory of the baseModule (everything which is not included in another module)
+    input directory for files before packing / directory of the baseModule (everything which is not included in another module).
+When using relative paths, pay attention to your execution directory.

  - `outDir: string`